-3.4.6 Digital Marketing
+3.1.12.
+Digital Marketing

 As a general rule the Chess Group will not send promotional or direct marketing material to a Chess Group contact through digital channels such as mobile phones, email and the Internet, without first obtaining their consent.
-Certain initial contacts can be made via "soft opt in" and "legitimate interests".
-These decisions should only be taken after consultation with the Marketing Team and/or the

-Data Protection Officer.
 Where personal data processing is approved for digital marketing purposes, the data subject must be informed at the point of first contact that they have the right to object, at any stage, to having their data processed for such purposes.
 If the data subject puts forward an objection, digital marketing related processing of their personal data must cease immediately, and their details should be kept on a suppression list with a record of their opt-out decision, rather than being completely deleted.
 It should be noted that where digital marketing is carried out in a 'business to business' context, there is no legal requirement to obtain an indication of Consent to carry out digital marketing to individuals provided that they are given the opportunity to opt-out.

-3.5 Data Retention
+3.5.
+Data Retention